ISO 27001 Audit: How to Conduct Successful Audit?

-ISO 27001 Internal audits are executed internally to evaluate whether their ISMS meets the requirements of the standard.
-These audits can be conducted by an internal team (aka ISO 27001 internal auditor) as designated by the management or contracted out to external auditors.
+ISO 27001 internal audits are executed internally to evaluate whether their ISMS meets the requirements of the standard.
+The management can designate an internal team (known as an ISO 27001 internal auditor) or contract out the audits to external auditors.

-The ISO 27001 internal audit is much like a reconnaissance before the external audit and looks for gaps, non-conformities and vulnerabilities in the ISMS.
-The internal audit will assess ISMS performance and review your documentation before producing an internal audit report.
+The ISO 27001 internal audit is much like a reconnaissance.
+It’s the exercise of looking for gaps, non-conformities, and vulnerabilities in the ISMS before the external audit.

-But before we dive into what an internal audit report contains, let’s look at some of the steps that you should take before the internal audit:
+Before we dive into what an internal audit report contains, let’s look at the steps that you should take to get started with the internal audit process.

-A succinct alignment of your business and security objectives is a must.
+A brief alignment of your business and security objectives is a must.
 To do this, ask yourself which service, product, or platform your customers want ISO certified and what are your business-critical audit processes and products.
-Juxtapose your business needs to the security objectives (derived from customer requirements) and get your management’s buy-in.
-Remember to maintain a documentation trail for it all.

-Conduct an internal risk assessment of your assets and systems, identify the risks that could impact data confidentiality, integrity, and availability for these, assign a probability of their occurrence and peg the impact levels (high to low).
-The risk treatment (remediation) involves procedures/measures to be taken to decrease the identified risks to an acceptable level.
-Again, have clear documentation of it all.
+Conduct an internal risk assessment of your assets and systems, identify the risks that could impact data confidentiality, integrity, and availability for these, assign a probability of their occurrence, and peg the impact levels (high to low).
+The risk treatment involves procedures to be taken to decrease the identified risks to an acceptable level.

-Policies and procedures to control information security risk
+4. Policies and Procedures to control information security risk

 The ISO 27001 audits are heavy on documentation and require the organization to set up policies and procedures to control and mitigate risks to its ISMS.

-Employees are the first line of defence in the event of cyber attacks, breaches and hacks.
+Employees are the first line of defense in the event of cyber attacks, breaches, and hacks.
 Therefore, employee awareness and certification training play a significant role in the ISO 27001 standards.
-Organizations must ensure their employees receive relevant and regular infosec education and training and periodic updates on organizational policies and procedures.

-What does an ISO 27001 Internal Audit checklist entail?
+What does an ISO 27001 internal audit checklist look like?

-As you are possibly discovering about ISO 27001 audits, the devil is in the detail and, yes, in documentation!
+As you may discover about ISO 27001 audits, the devil lies in the details—that’s usually in the documentation.
 Here’s a look at what the ISO 27001 internal audit checklist will be like:

 The internal auditor will review all the documentation, ensure the audit scope covers ISMS adequately and evaluate the controls to the ISO Standard for compliance.